-When you talk with friends, coworkers, or family and hear the word budget- many of us stop listening.
-It’s something we all feel like we know about, but we don’t REALLY know how to do one.
+Many of us stop listening when we talk with friends, coworkers, or family and hear the word budget.
+We all feel like we know about it, but we don’t know how to do one.

 If you manage your money correctly, a budget won’t shut you down; it will give you financial freedom.
 Restricting your spending doesn’t mean the world is over.
 It means you are giving every dollar a home.

 Below you will find a complete guide on why you should create a household budget and how to make it.
 Plus, I have a household budget in Google sheets you can copy and use.
-The budget will be more manageable for you to fill out once you’ve read through the tips below.
+The budget will be more manageable for you to complete once you’ve read the tips below.

-There are many benefits of budgeting, and the best one is to understand your spending habits so you can save and live the life you want later on.
-When you know what you are doing when it comes to budgeting, you’ll see how easy it is to create one monthly.
+There are many benefits of budgeting, and the best one is to understand your spending habits to save and live the life you want later on.
+When you know what you are doing regarding budgeting, you’ll see how easy it is to create one monthly.

 Many people make the mistake of giving up before they’ve gotten started.

 *Remember this is a guide for YOU to learn how to start a budget- if you are interested in my personal debt-free story, you can read that HERE.

 There are FREE worksheets throughout the post to help you stay organized.